-The Colombus Zoo and Aquarium is the largest zoo in the US.
+The Columbus Zoo and Aquarium is in the top three largest zoos in the US.
 It owns a total of 580 acres of land that houses more than 7,000 animals of more than 800 different species and receives more than 2.3 million visitors each year.
 Some of its accolades include being named the number one zoo in the US by USA Travel Guide in 2009 and ranking as the number one best zoo by Besties Readers Choice in 2012.

 Admission is $24.99 for adults and $18.99 for seniors and children under 10 years old.